 Originality and Plagiarism

 - The author of an article is required to guarantee that the submitted work is completely original.
-If it relies or in some way uses the work of other authors, this must be appropriately marked by references or directly indicated in the text.
+If he has used the work / works of other authors, this must be appropriately marked by references or directly indicated in the text.

 - The author should recognize the works of other researchers and provide references to publications that have influenced the content of the submitted manuscript.

 - The authorship of an article should be limited only to those persons who have made a significant contribution to the concept, development and writing of the submitted manuscript.
-Such individuals should be listed as co-authors or collaborators.
+Such individuals should be listed as co-authors.

-- Any person who took part in any significant part of the research project should be given credit or should be included in the list of co-authors or collaborators.
+- Any person who has taken part in any significant part of the research project should be expressed acknowledgements or should be included in the list of co-authors.

-- Authors should disclose in the manuscript any financial or other significant conflicts of interest that could be interpreted as affecting the results of the review and evaluation of their manuscript.
+- Authors should disclose in the manuscript any financial or other significant conflict of interest that could be interpreted as affecting the results of the review and evaluation of their manuscript.

 - All sources of financial support, in one way or another connected with the article, should be disclosed by the author.